In the community

-We believe in the power of the community to change attitudes on violence towards women and girls from Black and minoritised communities.
+We believe in the power of community awareness raising to change attitudes on violence towards women and girls in the black and minority ethnic (BME) communities.
+Part of this includes educating people on the effects of violence both on women themselves, and on the local Rotherham - South Yorkshire community.

-If you are interested in partnering with us to deliver community awareness raising sessions or would like us to provide educational sessions specific for your community, please contact us.
+If you are interested in partnering with Apna Haq to deliver community awareness raising sessions or would like us to provide educational sessions specific for your community, please contact us.

-Below are some examples of our engagement in the Rotherham community.
+Below are some examples of Apna Haq’s engagement in the Rotherham community.

 Rotherham 12 Defence Campaign